 Directors are responsible for the stewardship of public assets and the ongoing solvency of a GBE.

 In the case of Commonwealth Companies, Directors bear personal responsibility for insolvent trading liabilities under Part 5.7B of the Corporations Act.

-Directors have an important role in monitoring the delegation of powers to the Chief Executive Officer (CEO) or Managing Director (MD) and the senior executives.
+Directors have an important role in monitoring the delegation of powers to the Chief Executive Officer (CEO) and/or Managing Director (MD) and the senior executives.
 There are a number of important elements to this role:

 - assessing the current performance of the GBE against the agreed performance measures set out in the latest Corporate Plan

 - ensuring a rigorous and effective risk management system is in place, with appropriate reporting lines and internal controls and